mangosArchives/serverZero_Rel19/doc/EventAI.txt

 -------------------
 Parameter 1: SpellId - The Spell ID to use for the NPC to cast.
 The value used in this field needs to be a valid Spell ID.
 Parameter 2: Target - The Target Type defining who the creature should cast the spell at.
 The value in this field needs to be a valid Target Type as specified in the reference tables below.
-Parameter 3: CastFlags - See Table Below for Cast Flag Bitmask Values.
+Parameter 3: CastFlags - See Table Below for Cast Flag Bit mask Values.
 If you are unsure what to set this value at leave it at 0.

 The creature will cast a spell specified by a spell ID on a target specified by the target type.
 If the spell is normal cast, random target types will select only targets within LOS and in spell range